LukasPietzschmann/Kyra/README.md

     - strings, signed integers, booleans and empty (nil) values
 - closures
 - basic arithmetic expressions
+- classic while loop

 See [example.ky](https://github.com/LukasPietzschmann/Kyra/blob/master/example.ky) for a simple example.

 For more details visit the [Wiki](https://github.com/LukasPietzschmann/Kyra/wiki).
 There you can also see some ideas I have or what I'm currently implementing.

 ## Contribute

 If you want to hack on Kyra yourselfe, please read [the contribution guide](https://github.com/LukasPietzschmann/Kyra/blob/master/CONTRIBUTING.md) first.
 But in general, I would love other people to join this project 😆

 ## Compile the Project